-Studies have shown that regular yoga practice can improve cardiovascular health, reduce inflammation in the body, improve sleep quality, relieve pain and stiffness in muscles and joints, strengthen immune function and digestion process.
+Studies have shown that regular yoga practice can improve cardiovascular health, reduce inflammation in the body, improve sleep quality, relieve pain and stiffness in muscles and joints, and strengthen immune function and the digestion process.

-Yoga is also known to have helped patients recover from addiction because it alleviates symptoms of anxiety, depression, craving or impulsivity > while improving mood states & self-esteem significantly.
+Yoga is also known to have helped patients recover from addiction because it alleviates symptoms of anxiety, depression, craving, or impulsivity, while improving mood states & self-esteem significantly.

 Interestingly enough before Western world embracement; Yoga was only taught within Indian mythology texts as a means of both attaining spiritual enlightenment & cleansing oneself.